Quickstart

 Instead of manually searching for what's trending on your niche, you can automate the process with [TubeLab](https://tubelab.net/) and [n8n](https://n8n.io/).

-Before starting, it helps to break down the process in smaller steps:
+Before setting up the workflow, it helps to break down the process in smaller steps:

-1. **Research**: we'll start by using your channel and TubeLab to spot outliers from your competitors;
+1. **Research**: we'll start by analysing your channel with Gemini and then using TubeLab to find outliers from your competitors;

-2. **Analysis**: we can then prompt ChatGPT to analyse those videos;
+2. **Analysis**: we then fetch the transcript of the top-performing videos and prompt Gemini to analyse them;

-3. **Report**: finally we prompt ChatGPT to create a report with the findings and send it to you.
+3. **Report**: finally we prompt Claude to create a report with the findings and generate new ideas for your channel.

 ## Pre-requisites